IgniteUI/igniteui-docfx/en/components/autocomplete.md

 ### Autocomplete Settings
 The `igx-autocomplete` dropdown positioning, scrolling strategy, and outlet can be configured using the [`IgxAutocompleteSettings`]({environment:angularApiUrl}/classes/igxautocompletedirective.html#autocompleteSettings).

-In the following Angular Material Autocomplete example we will position the dropdown above the input and disable the opening and closing animations.
+In the following Angular Autocomplete example we will position the dropdown above the input and disable the opening and closing animations.
 We're using the `ConnectedPositioningStrategy` for this:

 ```html
 <igx-input-group class="autocomplete">